-1. It is demonstrated that they support a new business or a new enterprise and creates employment;

-- 2. They are appropriate in scale and design to its surroundings and context; - 3.
-They are acceptable in terms of impact on landscape character and quality, biodiversity interest and key views; - 4.
-They are acceptable in terms of highway safety and capacity, car parking and delivery space; - 5.
-They do not have an unacceptable adverse impact on the amenity of neighbouring residents or occupiers; and - 6.
-It is demonstrated, on sites within the open countryside, that intensification of the existing site is not viable or practical.
+- 1. It is demonstrated that they support an expansion of an existing business or a new enterprise and creates employment; - 2.
+They reflect the scale and design of surrounding buildings; - 3.
+They do not have significant adverse impact on landscape character and quality, or on biodiversity; - 4.
+They include safe access arrangements and will not result in additional on-street car parking or on-street deliveries; - 5.
+They do not have a significant adverse impact on the amenity of neighbouring residents or occupiers; and - 6.
+It is demonstrated, in the case of a relocation to a site within the open countryside, that intensification of any existing site is not viable or practical.